by Dr Louise Santhanam, General Practitioner

 The World Health Organisation (WHO) Code of Marketing of Breastmilk Substitutes Adopted by the World Health Assembly in 1981

-The Unicef Baby Friendly Initiative: Working within the International Code of Marketing of Breast-milk Substitutes A Guide for Health Workers Covers The Code, UK Law, professional codes of conduct and sponsorship of educational events and materials.
+The Unicef Baby Friendly Initiative: Working within the Code- Health Professionals’ Guide Covers The Code, UK Law, professional codes of conduct and sponsorship of educational events and materials.

-First Steps Nutrition Trust: Working within the WHO Code of Marketing of Breastmilk Substitutes A collection of resources to support healthcare professionals wishing to work within The Code and subsequent World Health Assembly resolutions (a requirement of Unicef Baby Friendly Accreditation).
-Includes an evidence-based information leaflet with advice for families on infant formula milk choices.
+First Steps Nutrition Trust: Working within the WHO Code A collection of resources to support healthcare professionals wishing to work within The Code and subsequent World Health Assembly resolutions (a requirement of Unicef Baby Friendly Accreditation).

 The Conflicts of Interest Coalition Statement The Conflicts of Interest Coalition comprises civil society organisations with a common objective of safeguarding public health policy-making against commercial conflicts of interest.
 The Coalition Statement focuses on this issue with regards to the prevention and control of non-communicable diseases (NCDs).
 The RCGP is a Signatory to the Statement.